Hard to swallow: Coral cells seen engulfing algae

-Category: Environment Hits: 1Scientists have seen stony coral cells engulf dinoflagellates - single-celled, photosynthetic algae that are crucial for keeping coral alive.
+Category: Environment Hits: 5Scientists have seen stony coral cells engulf dinoflagellates - single-celled, photosynthetic algae that are crucial for keeping coral alive.
 The researchers cultured endoderm-like cells from the stony coral, Acropora tenuis.
 Around 40% of coral cells incorporated the algae in around 30 minutes and remained healthy for one month.
 The research is a step towards understanding the partnership between coral and dinoflagellates and could shed light on how coral bleaching occurs.

 Read more https://www.sciencedaily.com/releases/2021/07/210714110438.htm